kevinyu0506/academic-kickstart/content/home/teaching.md

 ## Photography

-Following are part of my photography demo, can checkout more <a href="http://www.instagram.com/kev35mm/">HERE</a>.
+Following are part of my photography works, can checkout more <a href="http://www.instagram.com/kev35mm/">HERE</a>.

 {{< gallery album="1" >}}

 ## Scuba Diving

-Got my PADI level 2 Open Water Diver Cert at the end of 2017, and I'm planning to get the Advance Open Water Diver Cert in this Summer.
+Got my PADI level 2 Open Water Diver Cert at the end of 2017, and I'm planning to get the Advance Open Water Diver Cert this Summer.

 {{< gallery album="2" >}}